DBAIWangGroup/nns_benchmark/algorithms/KGraph/README.md

 - A modern compiler that supports C++11 and G++ 4.7
 - linux system
 - Boost (dev version) installed.
 Note that we need to set the paths of the Boost installed in **build.sh**.
-- [Sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded from, including its data points, query points and ground truth results.
+- [Sample data](https://github.com/DBWangGroupUNSW/nns_benchmark/tree/master/data) (e.g., audio) is downloaded, including its data points, query points and ground truth results.
 Note that we need to change data format later.
 All data files downloaded should be put the knn_benchmark/data directory.

 ## Compile